bittlingmayer/querybuilder/README.md

 querybuilder asks Ngina to define:

-1. (Optional) Global filter, if she wants to restrict her search to only certain parts of the internet, like top tech news sources, Crunchbase and AngelList, research papers or *.edu AND .org*.
+1. local.topic
+Local topic entities.
+For example, news about a specific portfolio company in the crypto space, KenyaCoin, is always relevant to Ngina.

+2. global.topic
+Topic entities - synonyms and subtopics.
+For example *cryptocurrency*, *cryptocurrencies*, *crypto currency*, *crypto currencies*, *ICO*, *bitcoin*, *btc*, *ethereum*, *blockchain*, *mining pool*...

+3. local.*
-2. Local entities - locations, people, languages companies, institutions, sources... - not necessarily in the crypto space.
+Local entities - locations, people, languages companies, institutions, sources... - not necessarily in the crypto space.
 For example *Nairobi*, *Mombasa*, *Swahili*, *Kenya*, *Kenyan*, *Kikuyu*, *site:techmoran.com*, *site:nation.co.ke*, *Technical University of Kenya*, *M-Pesa*, *BRCK*, *Safaricom*, *site:\*.ke*...

-3. Topic entities - synonyms and subtopics of crypto.
-For example *cryptocurrency*, *cryptocurrencies*, *crypto currency*, *crypto currencies*, *ICO*, *bitcoin*, *btc*, *ethereum*, *blockchain*, *mining pool*...

-4. Local topic entities - for example, news about a specific portfolio company in the crypto space, KenyaCoin, is always relevant to Ngina.
+4. global*.
+Optional global filters, for example if she wants to restrict her search to only certain parts of the internet, like top tech news sources, Crunchbase and AngelList, research papers or *.edu AND .org*.

 She can also add filters to exclude results with certain sites or keywords.
 For example, the title or artist of a hit song that happens to include the word *crypto*.

 ### Output
 Using her definitions, querybuilder generates 4 queries:

-1. local topic
+1. local.topic
 > @KenyaCoin: Launching new features today! | twitter.com/kenyacoin

-2. local topic AND global filters
+2. local.topic AND global.*
 > A Founder's Journey: KenyaCoin | nytimes.com

-3. local AND topic
+3. local.* AND global.topic
 > The Promise of Cryptocurrencies | business.co.ke
 > Nairobi's Rising Scene | news.bitcoin.com
 > Satoshi Spotted in Kenya | techcrunch.com

-4. local topic AND topic
+4. local.topic AND global.topic
 > Startup Profile: KenyaCoin | news.bitcoin.com

 In theory, only 1 and 3 catch everything.
-But 2 and 4 are likely very high priority, and therefore it is useful to separate them out.
+But 2 is higher priority than 1, and 4 than 3, and therefore it can be useful to separate them out.

 ### See also